 Dr. Mulholland is very thorough in discussing your expectations of the outcome and what is reasonable to expect.
 He will ensure there is clear understanding and agreement on the outcome.
 Patients experience more youthful, refreshed and vibrant appearance while also looking natural.

-A primary benefit of eyelid surgery is the aesthetic enhancement.
-People who undergo cosmetic eyelid surgery tend to look years younger and more awake and alert.
+A primary benefit of blepharoplasty surgery is the aesthetic enhancement.
+People who undergo cosmetic blepharoplasty surgery tend to look years younger and more awake and alert.
 Scarring is minimal and hidden expertly in the natural folds of the eyelid.
-If you have vision issues related to the sagging of your eyelids, cosmetic eyelid surgery can correct that, making better vision and higher quality of life a major benefit for patients.
+If you have vision issues related to the sagging of your eyelids, cosmetic blepharoplasty surgery can correct that, making better vision and higher quality of life a major benefit for patients.

 Additional Procedures to Enhance Results

-SpaMedica offers patients with additional surgical and nonsurgical laser treatments on top of their Blepharoplasty procedure.
-If patients would like another facial rejuvenation surgery done in conjunction with their Eyelid lift, speak to our medical consultants.
+We offer patients with additional surgical and non surgical laser treatments on top of their blepharoplasty procedure.
+If patients would like another facial rejuvenation surgery done in conjunction with their blepharoplasty, speak to our medical consultants at SpaMedica in Toronto.

-If you are interested in seeking a consultation with SpaMedica, Dr. Mulholland and his team of experts, simply fill out our online consultation request form or call SpaMedica now at 1-877-695-2835 to schedule a consultation.
+If you are interested in seeking a consultation with SpaMedica in Toronto, Dr. Mulholland and his team of experts, simply fill out our online consultation request form or call SpaMedica now at 1-877-695-2835 to schedule a consultation.

 You can also submit the “ask a question” form and upload up to 3 photos for Dr. Mulholland to review.